How Widespread is Fraud in the Gem World?

 Unfortunately, finding “honest” and “experienced” in the gem trade these days is difficult.
 Seek out references, business records, and reviews for gem dealers.
 Personally, I admit I’m biased and prefer working with reputable gem dealers in the United States.
 Here, you have more disclosure, safeguards, and ways to resolve problems.
 However, you’ll find both honest and dishonest dealers in the US and around the world.
 (Otherwise, I wouldn’t have written this article).

 Finding a gem dealer who actually cuts stones is critical.
 Most commercial gem dealers have no idea how to cut stones.
-They buy and resell gems already cut from major cutting centers like Brazil, India, Thailand, and Sri Lanka.
+They buy and resell gems already cut from major cutting centers like Brazil, India, Sri Lanka, and Thailand.
 Most treatments, substitutions, and just plain frauds happen in and around these centers after or during gem cutting.
 So, dealers who buy cut stones place a great deal of trust in their suppliers.

 I know cutting houses that regularly cut hundreds of thousands of carats of synthetic material.
 Of course, they sell some of that disclosed as synthetic.
 However, some houses also mix synthetic with natural material in parcels and sell them as natural to the unsuspecting public.
 As the stones change hands, no one can guarantee anything, no matter what the original cutting house disclosed.
 One vendor buys the gems, mixes them, and sells them to the next, usually smaller, dealer.
 In turn, that dealer sells to a jewelry maker, customer, etc. At that point, who knows a stone’s true identity, origin, and treatment?